The James Irvine Foundation

 Increase individual giving to the arts and build the ability of participating community foundations to exercise leadership in the arts.

 Working with several community foundations across California, Irvine created the Communities Advancing the Arts (CAA) initiative to increase individual giving to the arts, committing more than $9 million to this effort from 2004 to 2011.
 About half of this investment is for community foundations to regrant to small and midsize arts organizations in their regions.
 The remaining portion will enable the community foundations to increase their outreach to individual donors in order to raise permanent assets for the arts.
-Additional details about the fund are available here.

 The initiative is being assessed by Irvine staff based on data from the community foundation grantees.